shareqahmed/time_domain_features/README.md

 <br>

-## :dart: About ##
+## :dart: Time Domain Running Window Statistical Features  ##
 This notebook implements useful statistical functions on rolling/moving/sliding windows, including Mean, RMS, Variance, Skewness, Kurtosis and Standard Deviation.
 Both fixed-length and variable-length window iteration can be changed in the function.
+Suppose we have a function `running_kur(window, vector)` we can set any number for `window` and the input or output data for `vector`.
 The functions are mapped in a dictionary `function_order`as:
 | Operation        | Key     | Value          | Comments |
 | ---------------- |:-------:|:--------------:|-----------------------------|
 | Mean             | r_m     | running_mean   | Arithmetic mean of window values |